Muirfield/pocketmine-plugins/WorldProtect/README.md

   players with **wp.cmd.protect.auth** permission can place/break
   blocks.
 * lock - nobody (even *ops*) is allowed to place/break blocks.

+Some items are able to modify a world by being consume (i.e. do not need to be placed).
+For example, _bonemeal_, _water or lava buckets_.
+To prevent this type of griefing, you can use the **banitem** feature.

 <!-- end-include -->